How Much of a Personal Loan Can I Get?

 FAQ

-Most lenders offer a maximum personal loan amount of $40,000 to $50,000, and some lenders, including SoFi, offer lending amounts of up to $100,000.
+Most lenders offer a maximum personal loan amount of $50,000 to $100,000.
 But just because a lender offers that doesn’t mean you’ll get approved for it.
-You’ll also want to be mindful about not taking on more than you need.
+You’ll also want to be mindful about not taking on more than you need and can pay back on time.

 How much is too much to ask for a personal loan?

-There’s no specific number that constitutes “too much” for a personal loan.
+There’s no specific number that constitutes “too much” for a personal loan, up to the maximum which is typically $100,000.
 That said, an amount might be considered too high if you don’t have a good reason to take out that much money and if you aren’t able to afford the monthly payments.

 Does the size of a personal loan affect a credit score?

 As your personal loan payments are reported to the three major credit bureau agencies, the size of your personal loan can impact your credit.
-Your payment history is the largest contributing factor, but loan size can also influence your score.
+For example, your payment history is the largest contributing factor, and if you take out too large a loan and struggle to make payments on time, that can negatively impact your score.

 Photo credit: iStock/Ridofranz